macrofun-sheffield/macrofun-sheffield.github.io/pages/future.md

 # Next session:

-### 21st of March: Teaching
+### 5th of April 2024: Philosophy of research

- * at 15:30 - Room D216
+ * at 14:00 - Room D126

-This week, Marion Germain and Emma Hughes will be talking to us about their experience moving from more research to more teaching jobs at the University.
+Tom Johnson will be chatting about how and why to conduct science and the philosophy behind all that.

 # Sessions after that:

-#### 5th of April 2024: Philosophy of research

- * at 14:00 - Room D126

-Tom Johnson will be chatting about the philosophy of research and how that affects our work.

 #### 19th of April 2024: Moving in academia (physically)